techidaily/site-youtube-webster/source/_posts/ed-2024-approved-revolutionize-your-content-with-innovative-tagging-approaches.md

 For tags to work ideally, you need to include your brand-specific tags before adding similar tags.
 YouTube auto-suggest is another gem in this scenario.
 Just see what YouTube suggests when you type while searching other similar topics.
 For great results, place the most important keywords and tags first, as these will act as the face of your video.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JNxZ4Z6BVCg?si=522oz1OPSQDhNYWT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## How will YouTube tag affect your video performance?

 It is YouTube tags that help viewers to find videos they are searching for on YouTube.
 Besides, this is how it works: An audience will type keywords into YouTube’s search bar.
 Then videos with the same tag and keywords will appear in the search results.
 If not correctly done, the YouTube tag could affect your video performance and lead to such outcomes.